Journey to Pascha

 By the end of this Lesson, learners should be able to:

-• Evaluate and have an understanding about the benefits, struggles and reasons for observing the Lenten discipline
+• Evaluate reasons for observing the Lenten discipline

-• Note the different attitudes of Mary and Martha at the time of their brother's death and Jesus' visit
+• Note ways in which Mary and Martha's attitudes are different from each other at the time of their brother's death and Jesus' visit

 box bottom border